RedSkotina/xrich/README.md

 # Xrich

-Generate random text from original text using Markov chains
+It is Go package for generate random text from original text using Markov chains

 ## How to use?